 |

 Technion in Haifa and its environmental designers are forerunners in applying methods of embodied thinking in teaching and research.
-Professor Ram Eisenberg is a pioneer in applying methods such as Focusing and Thinking-at-the-Edge in the training of students in landscape architecture and design thinking in the context of environment.
-His research and work with students, demonstrates that experiencing environments more fully and letting oneself be informed by the embodied experience of landscapes fosters a critical awareness of the vulnerability of environmental balances.
-This awareness enhances creative solutions and a thinking out of the box.
+Ram Eisenberg is an award winning landscape architect, founding director of REED: Ram Eisenberg Environmental Design, based in Haifa, Israel.
+He specialises in designing urban landscapes that promote Affordability by creating an experience of “designed wilderness”.
+He is a pioneer in applying methods such as Focusing and Thinking-at-the-Edge in the training of students in landscape architecture at the Technion, the Israel Institute of Technology, exploring resonances between architectural practice and architectural education, and the philosophy and practices of embodied thinking, particularly Focusing and Thinking at the Edge.
+His research and work with students demonstrates how letting oneself be informed by the embodied experience of landscapes fosters trust, creativity, ease and specificity in the design process.
+He is currently a student of Eco-encounter and nature initiation with the "ways of knowing" program of the university of Haifa.
 Ram Eisenberg has been an active partner of the Icelandic initiative Embodied Critical Thinking, contributing to the group the environmental relevance of theories and practices of embodied cognition. |

 Through these interventions, ECT has been integrated at the Technion as a pedagogical tool for training in design thinking in the context of environments.
 Ram Eisenberg has developed a course, together with lecturer Dana Ganihar, that incorporates ECT in the faculty’s curriculum, combining it with the work of the landscape architecture studio.
 He has also organized several workshops at the Technion with leading international ECT experts.
 Currently, he is heading a monthly/bimonthly ECT group for faculty and advanced researchers.
 At the Technion, ECT has further been developed for scientific research by Prof. Daniel Orenstein and Dr. Yael Teff-Seker, who are the first to use ECT for the assessment of cultural ecosystem services, which is intended to support environmental planning and management.
 In their work, they developed a new and innovative application of “focusing”, an ECT approach established by philosopher and psychologist Eugene Gendlin.
 Dr. Teff-Seker is currently further developing the potential applications of focusing and ECT as a method for scientific discovery, analysis and reflection.
 The environmental emphasis of the work done at the Technion is particularly relevant to ECT.